Pingasmaster/introduction-linux/docs/contents/installation-wsl.md

     ![Shared folder setting](../../assets/img/shared-folder-setting.png)

 6. Now you can turn on your Debian OS by clicking on the *Play* button.
 7. Log in, then on your desktop you should find a *Volume Disk* named `share`.
-Double click on it and you should retrieve the folder you shared from MacOS.
+Double click on it: this is actually the folder you shared from MacOS.
-8. In this file explorer window, right click and choose *Open in Terminal Here*.
+8. In this file explorer window, right click on the blank space (of your folder) and choose *Open in Terminal Here*.
 Then type the following command:

     ```bash
+    cd ..
+    sudo chmod 777 share
+    cd share
-    sudo touch file.txt
+    touch file.txt
     ```
     !!! note "`sudo` ?"
-        The `sudo` command allows you to execute the command that follows it as an administrator.
+        - The `sudo` command allows you to execute the command that follows it as an administrator.
 You will be asked for your password (once per session).
+        - The `chmod 777` command allows you to give all permissions to the folder `share`.
+This is necessary to be able to write in this folder.

-1. Get back into your MacOs file explorer, you should find the file `file.txt` in the folder you shared.
+9. Get back into your MacOs file explorer, you should find the file `file.txt` in the folder you shared.
 Then from there, edit this file using a text editor.
-2. Get back to the Debian terminal, and type the following command:
+10. Get back to the Debian terminal, and type the following command:
 ```bash
 sudo cat file.txt
 ```
 If you are able to see on the terminal the content of `file.txt`, everything went right and from now you can share files between MacOS and Debian.

     !!! tip "Path to the shared directory"
         In the Debian OS, the path to the shared directory is `/media/share`.
-Make sure that you remember this :)
+Make sure that you remember this 😉